 ¿Quieres un café? a man asks me.
 Si.
 Tinto.

 But… back to the shop.
 They are friendly and welcoming here.
 There’s no stress.
-There’s no expectations.
+There are no expectations.

 I’d been in the country less than 12-hours when I walked in.
 The plan was to take a bike tour with Mike from Bogotá Bike Tours.
 The young, frequent travelling, adventurous parts of the internets highly recommend the tour.
 Mike is the Bogotá Blogger, an ex-journalist who came to South America to spend a year improving his Spanish.
 A decade later he’s lived in multiple South American countries and now owns his own business with a partner.